 Operating expenses are recognised as expenses upon utilisation of the service or on the date of their causation.

 METRO’s financial result consists primarily of interest income and expenses.
 Interest is recognised as income or expenses and, where applicable, on an accrual basis using the effective interest method.
-Debt capital interests that are directly attributable to the acquisition or production of a so-called qualified asset represent an exception as they must be included in the acquisition or production costs of the asset capitalised pursuant to IAS 23 (Borrowing Costs).
+Interest on borrowing that is directly attributable to the acquisition or production of a so-called qualified asset represent an exception, as they must be included in the acquisition or production costs of the asset capitalised pursuant to IAS 23 (Borrowing Costs).
 Dividends paid by companies in which METRO holds an interest and which are not accounted for using the equity method are generally recognised as income when the legal claim to payment arises.